blueisgreen/power-up-app/README.md

 1. Want to pass screen name for responses.
 Or just hard-code 'Customer Support'
 1. Need an easy way to see more articles from reader page.
 1. Sign in button should allow in-place sign-in (not redirect to home).
-1. Notify user when inquiry sent and clear form properly (do not show validation errors).